 Maintaining an ideal growing environment in your grow space is probably the most challenging aspect of growing cannabis indoors.
 It’s also the most important aspect.
 It’s no wonder I get so many questions from growers asking for help lowering their grow tent temperature.

 There are several practical steps you can take to lower your grow tent temperature.
-Some of the most practical methods to lowering grow tent temperature include moving the tent to a cooler area of your house, switching from an HPS to LED grow light, or ensuring your grow tent fan is blowing air out the window instead of into the room where your tent is located.
-There are more actions you can take and I’ll outline them below.
+They include moving the tent to a cooler area of your house, switching from an HPS to LED grow light, or ensuring your grow tent fan is blowing air out the window instead of into the room where your tent is located.

 For the record, an ideal temperature for growing cannabis is between 70 and 80 degrees Fahrenheit, or 21 to 27 degrees Celsius.
 Growers using CO2 can run slightly higher temperatures in their tent.
 Keeping steady temperatures in your grow tent is important to avoid plant stress.
 Frequent swings in temperature result in reduced yields.